Small bungalow single story home exterior.

 If you want to tap into your home equity, here’s when a HELOC might make the most sense.

-Buy An Additional Home
+Buy A Second Home

 If you want to move to a new home, using your existing home equity could help you cover the upfront costs of purchasing another house.
 Since buying a home tends to come with a myriad of expenses, the flexibility of a HELOC might be ideal.